Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Defender.Containers.md

 To enable Defender for Containers:

-- Set the `Standard` pricing tier for Microsoft Defender for container registries.
+- Set the `Standard` pricing tier for Microsoft Defender for Containers.

 For example: